tonyHuinker/cdp-aws-quickstart/README.md

 - Head back to the CDP Management console for the final steps in creating the credntial.
-  1. Give your CDP Credentail a name and descriptino.
+  1. Give your CDP Credential a name and description.
 The name can be any valid name.
   2. Paste the *role ARN* you copied from the AWS management console, and paste it into the **Cross-account Role ARN**

 ![Paste Role ARN](https://github.infra.cloudera.com/tonyh/cdp-aws-quickstart/blob/master/screenshots/pasterolearn.png?raw=true)